BezuidenhoutMC/SeeKAT/README.md

 <!-- # SeeKAT multibeam localiser -->
-NB: If you use SeeKAT for a publication, please cite my paper: https://ui.adsabs.harvard.edu/abs/2023RASTI...2..114B
+If you use SeeKAT for a publication, please cite my paper: https://ui.adsabs.harvard.edu/abs/2023RASTI...2..114B

 NB: A browser-based interactive app version of SeeKAT is now available here: https://github.com/BezuidenhoutMC/SeeKAT-app/